xiam2359/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 #### Git
-is known as the version control that keeps a snapshot of your work.
-In other word, it record and stores your code.
+known as the version control that keeps a snapshot of your work.
+In other word, it records your code.
 #### Github is where you:
 - a space where you can store your code
 - help track changes